cadbox1/glue-stack/docs/README.md

 ## Quick Start

-* Signup for a free account on our [website](https://cadbox1.github.io/glue-stack/).
+* Signup for a free account with out [Live App](https://cadbox1.github.io/glue-stack/).
 * [Chat](https://spectrum.chat/glue-stack) with us.
-* Read on.
+* Explore this documentation.

 Star us on [GitHub](https://github.com/cadbox1/glue-stack/) if you think we're cool!

 ## What problem are we solving?
 * We do core features, like storing and finding data, really well.
 We make it fast, easy and enjoyable to manage your data and we do it with security and scalability.
 * We believe the foundation of a good user experience is a good developer experience.
-If we optimise the developer experience we can deliver the quality users expect in less time, leaving more time to focus on core business problems that make your application unique.
+If we optimise the developer experience we can deliver quality features fast, leaving more time to focus on what makes your application unique.
-* This is contrasted to usual development teams with existing architectures, siloed teams, drip fed features and pressure to develop features that make the product unique.
-This makes it hard to even identify the core features let alone solve them well and leads to a compromised developer experience.

 ## How do we do it?
   - Glue Stack is designed from the ground up to deliver core features that users expect without comprimising developer experience.
-  - We scoped out the requirements and glued some of the best developer tools together to create glue stack.
+  - To achieve that developer experience we glued some of the best open source tools together to create Glue Stack.
-  - To keep the domain simple but relevant, glue stack's domain is multiuser task management, inspired by [TodoMVC](http://todomvc.com/).
+  - To keep the domain simple but relevant, Glue Stack is a multiuser task management app, inspired by [TodoMVC](http://todomvc.com/), but with more backend.
-  - We designed our user interface using Google's Material Design components, with a mobile first mindset, developed a secure, performant and flexbile API and backed that with a relational database.
+  - We designed our user interface using a selection of Google's Material Design components optimised for mobile, developed a secure, performant and flexbile API backed by a relational database.
+A little bit of new tech combined with a lot of tried and tested.
   - Then we built the whole thing from scratch again and documented the entire process.
-This allowed us to identify development pain points while refining the process and documentation.
+This allowed us to identify development pain points and refine the process and documentation.

+## Hasn't this been done this before?
+I've seen application frameworks optimised for development speed before, along the lines of [Firebase](https://firebase.google.com/), that can get you an application incredibly fast.
+I think these types of tools are optimised for an [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) or greenfield project and less suited for the long term.
+A NoSQL database is a big jump coming from a relational database and often a hard sell for good reason.

+That brings us to the other end of the spectrum with more flexible tools like [React](https://reactjs.org/).
+You'll have to choose all the tools yourself and glue them all together.
+Compared to the framework approach, this option often leads to a poor developer experience due to a lack of documentation about how your glue actually works.
+Not to mention your unique combination of tools will have unique problems that will require unique solutions.
+Siloed teams and drip-fed features only make this harder.

+Glue Stack is an experiment to find the middleground between the two.
+We try to achieve a good developer experience by documenting the glue that holds our tools together.
+We try not to write too much custom code requiring documentation and prefer tried and tested tools like Java and MySQL mixed with a bit of new stuff with React.
+By open sourcing and sharing Glue Stack we hope to give you some ideas on how you might improve your own glue stack and give you the opportunity to improve ours.

 ## Features
 ### User Features